SrinivasSelvaraj/SrinivasSelvaraj/README.md

 - 👋 Hi, I’m @SrinivasSelvaraj
-- 👀 I’m interested in codin and ethical hacking
+- 👀 I’m interested in coding and developing
 - 🌱 I’m currently learning python in data science
-- 💞️ I’m looking to collaborate on prorammig related
+- 💞️ I’m looking to collaborate on proramming related
 - 📫 How to reach me srinivasselavaraj731@gmail.com

 <!---